rezahili/Macket_IoT_Devices_MQTT/README.md

 # IoT Devices Macket
 Simulating IoT devices using a Macket app and sending its data to Mosquitto Broker.
-If you want Test you applications and You just need IoT deviecs macket that can produce data for you this repo will help you. we have these devices for now:
+If you want Test you applications and You just need IoT deviecs macket that can produce data for you this repo will help you.
+We have both macket and Mosquitto broker. we have these devices for now:
 * Fan
 * Gas detector